mnowiasz/qisit/docs/Gourmet.md

 programms (possibly connected to their smart speakers) so I'm not sure if a separate, disconnected shopping list would really make sense.
 Maybe using - if available, that is - API calls to (for example) Google Keep would make more sense but I'm open to suggestions
+* Undo/Redo has been replaced by a generic "revert/save"-Feature.
+A complete undo/redo implementation would be **much** more work.
+The additional usefulness compared to revert/save would be only marginal.
+On the other hand, the revert/save feature works also on a global level: Before saving you can always revert the whole database to it's last saved state.
+* For similar reasons there's no "trashcan" feature like in Gourmet.
+Would also be *very* complicated, also this feature was not exactly reliably working in Gourmet...

 For a more comprehensive list, take a look at [ToDo](Todo.md)